oleg-putseiko/eslint-plugin-import-fsd/README.md

 | `entities`  | `shared`                                                          |
 | `shared`    | no one                                                            |

-At the same time, each slice does not have access to other slices defined on the same layer.
-But each segment module has access to other segments within its slice.
+Each segment module on a slice has access to other segments, but not to other slices on the same layer.

 Example: